OH1KK/KiwiSDR-antenna-switch-extension/README.md

 Installer copies ant_switch files on place, creates configuration file and recompiles KiwiSDR.
 This will take several minutes.
 After compile is finished, KiwiSDR will be restarted.
 After restart ant_switch extension is installed to KiwiSDR.

-KiwiSDR automatic version update wipes this extension.
-You have to install this extension again every time KiwiSDR is updated.
-It is possible to turn off KiwiSDR auto updates on admin panel.

 ### Configuration

 Open your KiwiSDR admin panel.
 Then Extensions -> Antenna Switch.